rocket-pool/RPIPs/RPIPs/RPIP-43.md

 This RPIP includes a rework of the treatment of RPL staked on Rocket Pool nodes.
-We refer to RPL staked for a node prior to the implementation of this RPIP as "legacy staked RPL", and to RPL staked according to the rules described in this RPIP as, simply, "staked RPL", or as "megapool staked RPL" if otherwise ambiguous.
+We refer to RPL staked for a node prior to the implementation of this RPIP as "legacy staked RPL", and to RPL staked according to the rules described in this RPIP as "megapool staked RPL".

 Megapool staked RPL (in the protocol, ie, before being withdrawn) can be in one of two states: